aws-samples/sample-keyspaces-cdc-streams-connectors/s3-bucket-connector/README.md

 ## Configuration

-Configure the connector in your `application.conf` file:
+Configure the connector in your `stream-application.conf` file:

 ```hocon
 keyspaces-cdc-streams {